jaeyounkim-test/models-wiki/ISSUES.md

 * The required form must be filled out.
 * The issue should be related to the repository it is created in.

-General help and support should be sought on [![](https://img.shields.io/stackexchange/stackoverflow/t/tensorflow-model-garden)](https://stackoverflow.com/questions/tagged/tensorflow-model-garden)
+General help and support should be sought on [Stack Overflow](https://stackoverflow.com/questions/tagged/tensorflow-model-garden).

+[![](https://img.shields.io/stackexchange/stackoverflow/t/tensorflow-model-garden)](https://stackoverflow.com/questions/tagged/tensorflow-model-garden)

 ---